-Every page contains a link to the online help 1, which contains information to assist in configuring and managing the switch.
+Every page contains a link to the online help [0], which contains information to assist in configuring and managing the switch.
 The online help pages are context sensitive.
 For example, if the IP Addressing page is open, the help topic for that page displays if you click Help.
-Figure 1-9 shows the location of the Help link on the Web interface.
+Figure 3 on page 25 shows the location of the link to the Help Page on the Web interface.